Editor’s Note: This article has been altered from the original.

 If you're a pet owner, you'll want to make sure you keep your fur children as warm as possible during the deep freeze to avoid discomfort and health risks.
 And don't forget: It's best never to leave your dogs outside without any shelter when the temperature drops below freezing.

-Here are a few steps you can take this week to make sure your pets are as comfortable as possible (while helping them avoid cabin fever).
+Here are a few steps you can take to make sure your pets are safe, comfortable, and not totally crazy with cabin fever.

 Kenneth Drobatz, chief of emergency service at the University of Pennsylvania School of Veterinary Medicine's Ryan Hospital, recommends keeping your dog indoors as much as possible in freezing conditions.